Naman-jain-01/MathWorks_MiniDrone_Control_System/README.md

 ---

-#### Image Processing for Region of Interest
+### **Image Processing and Path Planning for Region of Interest**
-1. **Input**: The input to the system includes:
-   - `centroid`: The center point of the object or path.
-   - `centroid_blk`: The centroid of the black region (often used for boundary detection).
-   - Other parameters like area, angle, and path history.

-2. **Path Distance Calculation**: The system calculates the distance between the path coordinates and a reference point (`[80, 60]`), likely a fixed location in the frame, and computes various distances (`d1`, `d2`).
-   - Based on these distances, the speed is adjusted dynamically (e.g., slower when the object is closer, faster when far).

-3. **Projection and Path Correction**: If the current path deviates from the previous one, the system calculates the projected point using geometric transformations and checks for path correction by measuring angular deviations.
-The algorithm corrects the angle (`anglecorr`) depending on the path deviation and geometric orientation of the object relative to the frame’s center.

-4. **Determining Region of Interest**: The algorithm generates a polygon (with `roicord_l` and `roicord_r`) that defines the region of interest around the path.
-   - This is done by calculating left and right boundaries, using trigonometric functions to adjust the position based on the path angle.

-5. **Black Region Detection**: In addition to the primary ROI, the system calculates `blackcord_l` and `blackcord_r`, representing the boundaries of black regions (likely obstacles or path edges) by inverting the angle (`+pi` shift) to compute opposite boundaries.

-### Integration with Planning
-- **Dynamic Speed Adjustment**: The speed is adjusted based on how far off the path the object is, which helps in smooth navigation.
-- **Path Correction**: The system uses the image data to generate real-time corrections in the planned path by evaluating the ROI boundaries, ensuring the object stays on course.
-- **Obstacle Avoidance**: The black region detection allows for planning around obstacles or boundaries by detecting edges of the path, which informs avoidance strategies.

-### Enhanced README Explanation
-You can enhance your README by adding the following points:

-1. **Overview**: This project integrates image processing and navigation planning, combining real-time path detection and dynamic adjustment for autonomous systems.

-2. **Image Processing**:
-   - The system processes images to detect centroids of objects and black regions.
-   - Distances between reference points and path coordinates are used to determine the trajectory.

-3. **Region of Interest (ROI) Calculation**:
-   - Using trigonometric projections, the algorithm defines the left and right boundaries of the path.
-   - The ROI is dynamically adjusted based on the position of the centroid relative to the frame’s center.

-4. **Path Planning**:
-   - Real-time corrections are made based on deviations from previous paths.
-   - Speed adjustments are applied based on the proximity of the object to the path, ensuring smooth navigation.

-5. **Obstacle Avoidance**:
-   - The system detects black regions representing boundaries or obstacles, using them to adjust the trajectory.

 ---

-#### **In Detail about Path Planning Algorithims Employed**
-**Overview**
-This section describes the second path planning algorithm employed in our project, which is a critical part of guiding the system towards a target and performing precise maneuvers, especially during the landing phase.
-This algorithm leverages Vision-based Data inputs and state estimates, and is distinct from the first solution, which was implemented through Stateflow and State Machine Representation.

-In contrast, the second approach utilizes user-defined MATLAB functions for dynamic decision-making, and sophisticated logic for path corrections and adjustments based on sensor inputs.

-Inputs and Signals
-The key input signals into the path planning subsystem include:

-**Vision-based Data:**

-This data is obtained from an image processing algorithm that tracks the environment in real-time.
-It provides the X and Y coordinate increments required for object tracking, and circle increments, which help in precise positioning for landing.
-To ensure the smooth functioning of the algorithm, the Butterworth 1st order filter with a cut-off frequency of 0.3 Hz is applied.
-This filter is essential for eliminating high-frequency noise, thus refining the incoming vision data.
-Estimated Values:

-These values represent estimations from the State Estimator, which calculates key system states such as position, velocity, and acceleration in the X, Y, and Z axes (denoted as x, y, and z in the diagram).
-The estimated values are vital for predicting the current and future state of the system and guiding it towards the desired destination.

-**MATLAB Function-based Logic**
-In contrast to a more static State Machine, this path planning algorithm incorporates user-defined MATLAB functions, which allow for more dynamic and flexible path calculations.
-The core logic focuses on processing the filtered inputs and making real-time adjustments to the vehicle’s trajectory.

-The vision-based data and estimated state values are processed by a Landing Logic block, which computes necessary actions based on the difference between the current position and the target position.
-This block uses a combination of control theory principles and trajectory calculation algorithms to ensure that the vehicle is on track to reach the destination or to initiate a landing.
-Path Planning Subsystem
-The subsystem processes the input data in real-time, and its primary responsibility is generating reference commands that are used to adjust the vehicle's movement.
-The signals are fed through various functional blocks, including:

-**Filter block (Butterworth filter) that smoothens incoming signals to reduce noise and prevent unstable path corrections.**
-MATLAB Function block which computes necessary control actions like speed adjustments, heading changes, and precise landing maneuvers.
-UpdateReferenceCmds: This is the final output bus that sends corrected position reference commands to the control system, ensuring that the vehicle follows the computed path.
+#### **1. Introduction**
+This project combines real-time **image processing** with advanced **path planning** algorithms to guide an autonomous system.
+The system detects objects, processes visual data, adjusts its path dynamically, and avoids obstacles, all while maintaining a safe and efficient route.

+---

+### **2. Image Processing for Region of Interest (ROI)**

+#### **2.1.
+Input**
+The system receives several key inputs for image processing:
+   - **Centroid**: The center point of the detected object or path.
+   - **Centroid\_blk**: The centroid of the black region, often used for boundary detection.
+   - **Other Parameters**: Including area, angle, and path history, which contribute to path planning and adjustments.

+#### **2.2.
+Path Distance Calculation**
+   - The system calculates the distance between the current path and a reference point (typically `[80, 60]`).
+   - Using these distances (e.g., `d1`, `d2`), the system adjusts speed dynamically:
+     - **Closer**: Slows down when the object is near.
+     - **Farther**: Speeds up when the object is distant.

+#### **2.3.
+Projection and Path Correction**
+   - If the current path deviates from the intended route, the system calculates a projected point using geometric transformations.
+   - Angular deviations are measured, and corrections are applied by adjusting the **angle correction** (`anglecorr`), ensuring the object remains aligned with the path.

+#### **2.4.
+Defining the Region of Interest (ROI)**
+   - The algorithm defines an ROI around the path using left and right boundary points (`roicord\_l` and `roicord\_r`).
+   - Trigonometric functions are used to calculate these boundaries, ensuring that the object remains centered within the frame.

+#### **2.5.
+Black Region Detection**
+   - **Black Region Boundaries**: Additional boundaries (`blackcord\_l`, `blackcord\_r`) are calculated to detect black regions, often representing obstacles or path edges.
+   - An angular shift of `+π` is applied to compute the opposite boundaries of these regions.

+---

+### **3. Path Planning Algorithm**

+#### **3.1.
+Dynamic Speed Adjustment**
+   - The system uses path distance calculations to adjust the speed of the object.
+As the distance between the object and the path changes, the speed dynamically adapts to ensure smooth navigation.

+#### **3.2.
+Path Correction Mechanism**
+   - **Real-Time Path Correction**: The system evaluates the current path based on image data and previous path coordinates.
+Any deviation results in an immediate adjustment of the planned trajectory.
+   - **Angular Adjustments**: The system computes angular deviations and applies corrections to ensure that the object maintains a straight path towards the destination.

+#### **3.3.
+Obstacle Detection and Avoidance**
+   - **Black Region Detection**: The black regions detected represent potential obstacles or boundaries.
+   - The system uses this information to plan avoidance maneuvers, ensuring that the object avoids straying off course or colliding with obstacles.

+---

+### **4. Detailed Overview of the Path Planning Algorithm**

+#### **4.1.
+Key Inputs and Signals**

+- **Vision-Based Data**:
+   - Real-time tracking of the environment through image processing, providing X and Y coordinate increments and precise positional data.
+   - **Butterworth Filter**: A 1st order Butterworth filter with a 0.3 Hz cutoff frequency is applied to smooth out noise in the data.

+- **Estimated Values**:
+   - Derived from the state estimator, these values include the system's position, velocity, and acceleration in the X, Y, and Z axes.

+#### **4.2.
+MATLAB Function-Based Logic**
+   - The path planning algorithm leverages user-defined MATLAB functions for dynamic and flexible path calculations.
+   - These functions process filtered inputs and generate real-time trajectory adjustments.

+   - The **Landing Logic Block** uses control theory principles and trajectory algorithms to ensure accurate path corrections, guiding the object to its destination or landing point.

+#### **4.3.
+Path Planning Subsystem**
+   - The subsystem processes incoming data and generates reference commands to adjust the object's movement.
+   - Key components include:
+     - **Filter Block**: Smoothens incoming signals to reduce noise and ensure stable path corrections.
+     - **MATLAB Function Block**: Computes control actions such as speed adjustments, heading changes, and precise landing maneuvers.
+     - **UpdateReferenceCmds**: Sends corrected position reference commands to the control system.

+---

+### **5. Conclusion**
+This project demonstrates the integration of image processing and path planning to create a robust autonomous system.
+By detecting and analyzing visual data in real-time, the system dynamically adjusts its path, avoids obstacles, and navigates efficiently towards its destination.

+---

+#### **Key Features:**
+- Real-time ROI calculation and path correction
+- Dynamic speed adjustment for smooth navigation
+- Obstacle detection and avoidance through black region analysis
+- Robust path planning algorithm using MATLAB functions for dynamic decision-making

 ---

 ### **System Requirements**